tfabris/BC-250/README.md

     ControllerMode = dual

-Ctrl-S Ctrl-X to save and exit, then restart the computer.
+Ctrl-S Ctrl-X to save and exit, then restart the BC-250.

 ### Keyboard FN key problem: